diya-agrawal1/SignSense-AI/TechnicalReport.md

 ### 8.5 Potential risks

 - **Bystanders in frame.** The camera captures whatever is in view, not just the signing hand — a face, other people, or background details could appear in the live video feed during use.
-Since frames are never stored or transmitted (§10.1), this is a momentary display-only exposure, not a retention risk — but it's still worth stating plainly rather than only discussing what happens to *processed* data.
+Since frames are never stored or transmitted (§8.1), this is a momentary display-only exposure, not a retention risk — but it's still worth stating plainly rather than only discussing what happens to *processed* data.
-- **Bandwidth/data cost of first use.** The WebLLM model download (several hundred MB, §8.2) is a real, user-facing cost on a metered or slow connection, and nothing in the current UI warns the user before it starts downloading on first use of AI-phrased feedback.
+- **Bandwidth/data cost of first use.** The WebLLM model download is a real, user-facing cost on a metered or slow connection — several hundred MB per `local-ai-verification.md`'s measurement — and nothing in the current UI warns the user before it starts downloading on first use of AI-phrased feedback.
-- **Third-party library trust.** MediaPipe, TensorFlow.js, and WebLLM are all external dependencies whose full internal behavior hasn't been independently audited beyond the network-call-level check in §8 — supply-chain trust in these libraries is inherent to using them at all, same as any project depending on external packages.
+- **Third-party library trust.** MediaPipe, TensorFlow.js, and WebLLM are all external dependencies whose full internal behavior hasn't been independently audited beyond the network-call-level source check described in `local-ai-verification.md` — supply-chain trust in these libraries is inherent to using them at all, same as any project depending on external packages.
 - **Browser/extension-level exposure while camera is active.** While the camera permission is granted and the tab is active, any other script with legitimate page access (e.g. a browser extension with broad permissions) could theoretically access the same video stream — a general web-platform consideration, not something specific to a bug in this app's code.
-- **No content moderation on LLM output.** `LLMFeedbackService.ts`'s system prompt constrains the model's phrasing tightly (§8.1), but as with any LLM, there's no hard guarantee against an occasional malformed or off-tone response slipping through — low-stakes here given the narrow, encouraging-tutor use case, but worth naming as an open-ended risk category for any LLM-backed feature.
+- **No content moderation on LLM output.** `LLMFeedbackService.ts`'s system prompt constrains the model's phrasing tightly, but as with any LLM, there's no hard guarantee against an occasional malformed or off-tone response slipping through — low-stakes here given the narrow, encouraging-tutor use case, but worth naming as an open-ended risk category for any LLM-backed feature.

 ---